akim62/Portfolio/04-Pandas/README.md

 ## Background

 Now, it's time to take what you've learned about Python Pandas and apply it to new situations.
-For this project, you'll need to complete **two** Data Challenges: **Heroes of Pymoli** and **Academy of Py**.
+For this project, you'll need to complete **two** Data Challenges: **Heroes of Pymoli** and **Academy of Py**, using Jupyter Notebook.

 ## Heroes of Pymoli